serhatcncn/LinkKariyerMood/README.md

 ---

-* Database files, project details and EER diagram in 'LinkKariyerMood' folder.
+* Database files, project details and EER Diagram in 'LinkKariyerMood' folder.